 25%Stateful agent architecture depth

 Explicit state machine design, checkpointer choice, persistence layer fit, branch-and-cycle competence.
+Evidence: published reference architectures, state-machine and checkpointer patterns, and Clutch project descriptions.

 -